Access to Torrents or a Scam?

 The MPAA initiated several actions against both torrent indexer and tracking sites simultaneously in 2006.
 After an extended battle with the MPAA, IsoHunt agreed to settle the lawsuit for $110 million; and Fung posted a farewell message in lieu of an operating website.
 By October of 2013, the website was completely gone.

-However, less than two weeks a later, a nearly identical clone of the site appeared on the Internet, called IsoHunts.to.
+However, less than two weeks a later, a nearly identical clone of the site appeared on the Internet.
 Members of the former team insist that this incarnation has nothing to do with their efforts.

-Long before the MPAA and other copyright agencies had begun taking down one domain after the other, torrent enthusiasts had been searching for new ways to trade files.
+Long before the MPAA and other copyright agencies had begun taking down one domain after the other, BitTorrent enthusiasts had been searching for new ways to find and download torrents.
 One of those ways had its roots well in the past.

-Peer to Peer (P2P) clients like Napster, Limewire, and Frostwire were once an incredibly popular alternative to torrent search engines like IsoHunt.
-Like torrent search engines, these programs gave users access to millions of files.
-On the other hand, they became obsolete with the advent of torrents.
+Peer to Peer (P2P) clients like Napster, Limewire, and Frostwire were once an incredibly popular alternative to torrent search engines like The Pirate Bay.
+Like BitTorrent search engines, these programs gave access to millions of files.
+On the other hand, they became obsolete with the advent of BitTorrent.
 Nonetheless, pirates from all over the world have floated the idea of using some kind of Peer to Peer mechanism as a means to prevent the seizure and takedown of websites and domains used to index and track torrents.

-When I saw that IsoHunt had what they were calling a binary client, I was enthused.
+When I saw IsoHunt had what they were calling a binary client, I was enthused.
 I have always found P2P clients preferable to downloading torrents.
-Naturally, however, downloading a client such as this from a website such as IsoHunt comes with certain risks.
-I felt, however, that I was prepared, so I attempted to download the client.
+Naturally, however, downloading software such as this comes with certain risks.
+I felt, however, that I was prepared, so I attempted to download the software.

-Interestingly, clicking to download the IsoHunt software led me to a different P2P file sharing network that was even older than clients like Frostwire, Usenet.
-You may or may not have heard of Usenet, but it was originally intended as a bulletin board system that its users eventually began using as a way to share files.
+Interestingly, clicking to download the software led to a different P2P file sharing network that was even older than clients like Frostwire, Usenet.
+You may or may not have heard of Usenet, but it was originally intended as a bulletin board system that its users eventually began using as a way to share content.

 I scratched my chin.
-Why would IsoHunt’s binary client direct me to a Usenet provider?
+Why would they direct me to a Usenet provider?